The quiet restlessness of people who want more from life

 Do you constantly find yourself going against the grain?

-Not everything in life fits into a neat little box.
+And let’s face it — not everything in life fits into a neat little box.

 Even if it’s far from the norm.

-For you, it’s all a calculated risk, one you have a hunch will work out.
+For you, it’s all a calculated risk — one you have a hunch will work out.
 And if it doesn’t, you’ll learn from it and use that failure to your advantage.

 6) You have a beginner’s mind

-Socrates, the ancient Greek philosopher once said: “The only true wisdom is knowing you know nothing.”
+Socrates once said: “The only true wisdom is knowing you know nothing.”

 This is a sentiment that resonates with you deeply.
 In fact, you spend any chance you get learning something new to further your personal growth.